 - The extremely popular "Someguy Series" of mods for Fallout: New Vegas have this more or less as their Signature Style; the author himself has said that he's incapable of writing a mod without at least one.
 Given how ludicrously awesome they tend to be, no-one's complaining.

 - Fallout 4 has you doing this with the Minutemen a lot!
 Two instances are awesome - one has you holding your castle against waves of synths teleporting in, the other has you holding against a Vertibird air assault by troops wearing Power Armor, a mere minute after you downed their airship headquarters with an artillery bombardment.
 The other Hold the Line missions are repeating radiant quests in which you must personally defend a random settlement from attack.
 Even if you have set up strong defenses for that settlement, these missions will fail, with loss of life and expensive property damage unless you are physically present while the last attacker goes down.
+Also, during the climactic Institute quest, "Airship Down", you have to fend of the Brotherhood of Steel's Elite Mooks and commanding officers, including Elder Maxson and possibly Paladin Danse, while the synths reprogram Liberty Prime to turn against the Brotherhood and destroy the Prydwen, sending it crashing down on their ground base.

 - Fallout: New Vegas has one in Boone's companion quest where you defend Bitter Springs from about three or four waves of Legionaries and their attack dogs.